IPC Topics#

 SIGABRT |

-abnormal termination, generated by abort() function.
-Default terminates and core dumps the process. |
+abnormal termination, generated by abort().
+Default action terminates and may dump core. |

 SIGALRM |

-generated when a timer expires.
-Set by alarm() function. |
+generated when a timer set by alarm() expires. |

 SIGBUS |